Escape-Technologies/mookme/packages/docs/references/README.md

 - prompts for one or multiple packages folder path
 - asks you to select one or multiple package at each path
+- asks you to selec one or multiple git event to hook
 - creates the `.hooks` folder in each package where you can write **dedicated hooks!** that will be triggered only when changes in this package occur
 - creates a `.hooks` folder at the root of your project where you can write **project-wide hooks** that will be triggered on every commit
 - writes `.git/hooks` files
+- writes into the `.gitignore` files of your root project and specified packages to ignore [local steps](/features/#uncommited-steps-gitignore)

 ### Options

 - `--only-hook` (optional)

 Skip prompters and only write `.git/hooks` files.
 This is for installation in an already-configured project.

+- `--skip-types-selection` (optional)

+Skip hook types selection and hook every git event.

 ## `mookme add-pkg`